SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 A centrifugal pump can be run dry for a few seconds without damaging the motor.
 At right is my prototype settee bilge pump that has run for 2 seasons without failure.
 The flow rate is more than adequate for the tiny amount of water that settles in the settee.

-- While a numerical counter for pump operation cycles is useful to understand the extent of a problem, I don't plan to install one.
+- While a numerical counter for pump operating cycles is useful to understand the extent of a problem when you aren't aboard, I don't plan to install one.
 If you leave the bilge bone dry, it should still be bone dry when you return.
 Think this logic through!
 Just say'n.

 11. PARTS (or equivalent)